riverbed/Riverbed-Community-Toolkit/README.md

 Dedicated to the Aternity Community, this repo contains technical contributions that help customers, partners and engineers to customize and leverage Aternity DEM products.
 For example: custom scripts, custom synthetic test, cookbooks, howtos and more.

 Please visit https://www.aternity.com/ for Product Downloads, Documentations, Trainings and Support.
-To use the contents you will need active licenses of the products.
+To use the contents you will need active licenses of the Aternity DEM products.

 | ID | Description | DEM | Tags |